FAQs

 Who is delivering the project?

-Why is a temporary bridge being used?
+Why was a temporary bridge used?

 Cyclists and pedestrians have been given a high priority and the new bridge includes a safe three-metre-wide shared path on the upstream side of the bridge.

-Will boats be able to travel under the new bridge?
+Can boats travel under the new bridge?

-What will the speed limit be?
+What is the speed limit on the new bridge?

-Will there be rail on the new bridge?
+Is there rail on the new bridge?

 Rail isn’t part of the project, but we have made sure that the future use of the rail corridor isn’t prevented.